Soontosh/SON-GOKU-Taskonomy-Lambda-Cloud/LAMBDA_SPIN_UP_GUIDE.md

    * Go to **Settings → SSH and GPG keys → New SSH key**.
    * Paste the key, give it a name, save.

-GitHub’s SSH docs recommend exactly this flow for key-based auth.

 You can test from WSL: